 Best for Countryside + Coast Masseria Torre Maizza

 Part of the Rocco Forte collection near Fasano, this countryside masseria offers refined luxury surrounded by ancient olive groves with a private beach club on the Adriatic coast.
-Impeccable service, elegant rooms, and the full masseria experience (cooking classes, olive oil tastings, agricultural estate character) combined with easy coastal access make it the finest option for travelers who want both the Puglian countryside and the sea without compromise.
+Impeccable service, elegant rooms, and the full masseria experience combined with easy coastal access.

 Book Masseria Torre Maizza